Drowned God: Reception

 The puzzles, according to Broady, were of uneven quality.
 He called some "hopelessly difficult" and others extremely derivative.
 By contrast, he viewed the Albert Einstein and Isaac Newton dialogue puzzle as "brilliant", but said, "Ideas as original as Horse's call for puzzles to match, not rehashes of things we've seen far too many times already."
 Ramsey thought the puzzles were challenging but not overly difficult, arguing "on almost every occasion I felt that I was making progress, and I never felt bogged down and hopelessly lost."
 He felt the puzzles were mostly well-integrated, and found those that were not did not detract from his enjoyment.
 Ivey remarked, "For puzzle lovers, Drowned God is a treasure trove. ...
 This collection of tricky puzzlers are challenging and frequently innovative."

 Broady panned the navigation for being confusing, counter-intuitive, and requiring the player to revisit locations multiple times.
 He concluded his review by saying, "The net effect is that the story—which made this game so intriguing in the first place—is almost totally lost, and that is a shame."
 GameSpot considered the game one of the most disappointing of 1996 in their annual recap, writing "the great premise is buried like the mysteries of the ages themselves under a mediocre Myst clone".
 Bob Strauss of Entertainment Weekly opined that the game tried to be too many things, and quipped, "the result is a game so obscure, you'd be better off perusing something more comprehensible—like the collected works of Zoroaster."
 Mark Reece and Brooke Adams of Deseret News also had mixed feelings about the game, calling it both "clever and deep" and "frustrating and difficult".
 McDonald wrote that he was "frustrated by the lack of good game play."
 Hughes called the pace of the game and its puzzles both "tedious" and "ponderous", but said it "had ambition out the genetically modified ears."
+Mooney concluded, "The conspiracies are ultimately so convoluted that most players will end up dazed and confused."

 The editors of CNET Gamecenter nominated Drowned God for their 1996 "Best Adventure Game" award, which ultimately went to The Neverhood.
 They wrote, "The National Enquirer meets Myst.
 For the adventure gamer with a taste for mouse-pounding puzzles—it just didn't get much better than this."